Multi-MCP Architecture

 § · FURTHER READINGReferences & deeper sources

 - (2024).
-Introducing the Model Context Protocol · Anthropic Engineering
+Introducing the Model Context Protocol · Anthropic News

 - (2026).
 Blueprint: Build a Shared-Skills MCP Server (Supabase + OAuth 2.1) · Brain Drip Blueprints